project-sunbird/sunbird.org-docs/developer-docs/generating_sunbird_api_keys.md

 allowSearch: true
 ---

-### Generate API key
+## Generate API key

-This document explains the procedure of generating API keys for consumer for Sunbird server installation
+This document explains the procedure to generate API keys for a user.
+It is mandatory to get the API keys for Sunbird server installation.

-1. ssh login to your server where sunbird admin util docker container is running.
+To begin the process of generating the API keys, ssh login to the server where the Sunbird admin util docker container is running.

 ### Create Consumer